isomerpages/nlb-biblioasia/articles-archive/features/_posts/2013-10-30-post-Director's Column (Oct–Dec 2013).md

 Equally enchanting as the origins of food are the beginnings of our food establishments.
 I am particularly fascinated by the People’s Restaurants described by Ho Chi Tim in “Communal Feeding in Post-war Singapore”.
 These restaurants were set up between 1946 and 1948 as part of a government communal feeding programme.
 Three and a half million meals later, the scheme was able to pressurise commercial restaurants of the day into raising the standards and value of the meals they served.

 Perhaps the bonafide People’s Restaurants of Singapore are the hawker centres — which began their lives along the streets and in alleys as villains and a general menace to society.
 Lim Tin Seng charts the intriguing journey from their origins as street hawkers to the much-loved culinary darlings they are today in “Hawkers: From Public Nuisance to National Icons.”
 It is ironic that a livelihood that the authorities once tried to root out and control has become an endangered artisanal profession that society now seeks to nurture and grow.

 I hope you will be as enthralled as I am by the complex relationships and interactions between different peoples and the mix of culinary heritage they brought to Singapore.
 May the resulting complex repertoire of foods — and by extension cultures — we enjoy in Singapore outlast the march of time and not succumb to the bland homogeneity of an “Everything” concoction.

-Gene Tan
+Gene Tan<br>
 Director, National Library